Privacy Policy

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-• Contact Data including your email address
+Contact Data including your email address and any other contact details you choose to provide.

-• Marketing and Communications Data including your preferences in receiving marketing from us and our third parties and your communication preferences.
+Marketing and Communications Data including your preferences in receiving marketing from us and our third parties and your communication preferences.

-• Technical Data including browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.
+Technical Data including browser type and version, time zone setting and location, browser plug‑in types and versions, operating system and platform, and other technology on the devices you use to access this website.

-• Usage Data including information about how you use our website, products and services.
+Usage Data including information about how you use our website, products and services.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy policy.